 I baked my perfect vanilla sheet cake in a 13×9-inch pan, so the cake came out quite thick.
 Of course, if you bake your cake in a bigger or smaller pan, the thickness will change, and they will need to be baked for more or less time.

-Deliciously moist and fluffy vanilla cake baked in a rectangle pan, and topped with scrumptiously creamy vanilla buttercream frosting!
+Deliciously moist and fluffy vanilla cake recipe baked in a rectangle pan, and topped with scrumptiously creamy vanilla buttercream frosting!

 - 3 cups cake flour* 300g